cycloptux/GiselleBot-Documentation/docs/source/utility/util.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^

-While offering easy ways of obtaining the IDs of a certain number of entities, Discord doesn't offer an easy way to get the ID of a role, which is often needed for bot commands (see :ref:`discord-ids`).

-This commands shows a list of roles and the corresponding IDs found, starting from the name (or substring thereof) of the role.
+Finds the roles that correspond to the provided name (or substring thereof), and shows a list of such roles and the corresponding IDs.
 The lookup string is case-insensitive.

 Examples
 ^^^^^^^^